 It is also worth noting that organisations typically have inefficient processes to capture Indirect Spend data, including use of manual data recording on multiple spreadsheets, which makes these consultancy projects time consuming and costly.
 Plus, lack of efficient processes just encourages maverick spend behaviours within the organisation.

 Outside of Indirect Spend data relating to cost, there is the key requirement to capture specification and contract adherence.
 Yet many category managers have no access to online specifications for purchased items and the data relating to use of these specifications.
 Plus, if the specifications are not part of the process chain then these will be sent separately, with all the inherent risks of errors in specification and acceptance of goods.
 Which failings will of course not be available as Indirect Spend data either!

 Indirect Spend data can be further classified / filtered into opportunity areas such as price variance, spend fragmentation, spot buying and off contract purchases.
 Data views aligned to these filters will provide invaluable information for decisions to be made to achieve specific outcomes within these opportunity areas.

 Making effective decisions from data

 Within Indirect Spend data the associated information is significant in volume terms, real time and the overall category complex by nature

 There are however some key characteristics of the Indirect Spend data required for making effective decisions:

-- Real Time.
-The Indirect Spend data has to be available in real time, as purchase decisions are typically made on the spur of the moment for this category
+- Real Time or Near Real Time.
+The Indirect Spend data has to be available in real time or near real time, as purchase decisions are typically made on the spur of the moment for this category

 - Granular.
 You need to hold the details down to specification level to be able to identify purchase types and engage with potential preferred suppliers for the sub product of a Indirect Spend category

 - Complete.
 The process has to control the Indirect Spend data entry.
 Making the purchase process easy, in terms of entry and approvals, however at the same time ensuring that the Indirect Spend data is captured during the process.